guptag0808/entertaining-snails-6673/README.md

 Skinstore.com
 Skinstore skinstore.in India's premium online platform to buy your best skin care, hair care, hair growth and makeup products.

 Cloned skinStore.com website during the construct week at Masai School.
-Completed the project in six days and implemented the maximum user centric functionality.
+Completed the project in five days and implemented the maximum user centric functionality.